Aki Toyosaki: Acting career

 Toyosaki had her first major role as voice actor in 2007, providing the voice of Amuro Ninagawa, the main character of the anime series Kenkō Zenrakei Suieibu Umishō.
 She was then featured in Minami-ke and Shugo Chara! as Yoshino and Su, respectively.

 In 2008, Toyosaki reprised the two roles in Minami-ke: Okawari and Shugo Chara!!
 Doki—.
 She is also the voice of Charlotte in the new movie adaptations of Kentaro Miura's dark-fantasy manga Berserk.

 She went on to voice Najimi Tenkūji in the 2009 series Akikan! and held the leading role in K-On!, providing the voice of protagonist Yui Hirasawa.
 She later took the roles of Koyoi Bessho, in First Love Limited, and Kana Nakamachi, the protagonist of Kanamemo.
 In Minami-ke: Okaeri, she reprised her role as Yoshino a second time.

 In 2012, she voiced Chiyuri Kurashima in Accel World, and title character Medaka Kurokami in the two seasons of the high school anime Medaka Box.
 In 2013, she voiced Kon, the main character's Familiar in Tokyo Ravens.

 In 2014, she voiced Seitenshi in Black Bullet, and was the third gender main character Izana Shinatose in Knights of Sidonia, which was also broadcast as a Netflix-exclusive series.

 In 2017, she created the stop-motion anime short about the unicorn sponge titled Unicorn no Kyupi.

 In addition to voice acting, Toyosaki has also appeared on camera.
 Her first acting job was on Shikoku Broadcasting's informational variety show Saturday Naisho!! (土曜はナイショ!!, Doyō  ha Naisho!!) from 2003 to 2004.
 She, Ayahi Takagaki, Haruka Tomatsu, and Minako Kotobuki appeared twice on the Anime Song Plus (アニソンぷらす, Anison Purasu) television show as the musical group Sphere on 20 April 2009, and 27 July 2009.
 During its run in July 2009, Toyosaki also narrated the show.
 At the 2010 Seiyu Awards, she was named as a "Best New Actress" for her role as Yui Hirasawa and Kana Nakamachi.
 At the 2011 Seiyu Awards, she won Best Lead Actress for her work in K-ON!! and Best Personality for her work on Radion!!, Pl@net Sphere, and Toyosaki Aki no Okaeri Radio.

 In Animage's annual Anime Grand Prix awards, Toyosaki placed first overall for Best Voice Actor in 2009.
 Her character Yui Hirasawa also placed first overall among Best Characters.
 She would also place tenth overall in 2012 and eighth overall in 2014.

+On 15 August 2025, her agency announced that she would limit her entertainment activities following the death of her husband from a subarachnoid hemorrhage a month prior.